 the Pit Steward before leaving the premises (providing they are

 able to report) will not be eligible for benefits prescribed

 under the benefit plan.
-All insurance benefits are excess.
+All insurance benefits are in excess.

 Competitor Accident Policy - All injury reports are to be

-filed on the date of the mishap with the chief steward and
+filed on the date of the mishap with the pit steward and

 ambulance squad.
 Failure to report may result in rejection of